Emerging Scholars Program 2020-2022

 - Co-coordinate (with a current Senior Scholar) an ACPA convention session or pre-convention session for student affairs professionals who wish to teach in graduate degree programs and current adjuncts who seek information, potential sources, and strategies to improve their teaching effectiveness.

-- Serve as designated Scholar-in-Residence (minimum one-year term) for an ACPA Commission, Coalition, Community of Practice or other formally constituted group.
+- Serve as designated Scholar-in-Residence (minimum one-year term) for an ACPA Commission, Coalition, or other formally constituted group.

-As this newly configured ACPA Emerging Scholars program evolves, additional scholarly leadership opportunities will be cultivated, and some ad hoc opportunities may arise.
+As the ACPA Emerging Scholars program evolves, additional scholarly leadership opportunities will be cultivated, and some ad hoc opportunities may arise.
 Examples may include: authoring or co-authoring a Senior Scholar-commissioned white paper/policy paper on a contemporary issue of concern to student affairs professionals or authoring or co-authoring a chapter or section of an edited Senior Scholars publication.

 - Tricia Shalka, University of Rochester